 By ignoring the experience accumulated over the years, or the vast knowledge of employees, companies expose themselves to large and unnecessary losses.
-Nowadays, continuous improvement is inscribed in the DNA of every company, so creating an appropriate organizational culture and optimal conditions for sharing knowledge is a necessity.
+Nowadays, continuous improvement is inscribed in the DNA of every company, so creating an appropriate organizational culture and optimal conditions for sharing knowledge and experience is a necessity.
 One could even risk saying that it is no longer a chance to stay ahead of the competition, but an effective way to keep pace with it.

 What particular changes can effective knowledge management bring to your company?
 There are undoubtedly many benefits, but the most important ones are as follows:

 - Efficient problem solving and decision making

 Effective employee knowledge sharing in organizations means that problems encountered in individual areas can be solved much faster.
 The knowledge base is nothing more than a place for gathering procedures and instructions for dealing with particular problems.
 If an employee has dealt with a similar situation in the past, it is worth reaching out for their tips and, thus, saving a lot of time by not solving the problem from scratch.
 There is no economic justification for forcing employees to reinvent the wheel.
 Thanks to the dissemination of shared knowledge in the company, problems are solved much faster and decision-making processes are significantly shorter.
 In other words – time is money.